KPLs Explained: The Secret to Precision Entries

 4 min read

 Every morning before the market opens, YMI members receive a list of numbers.
 These aren't random.
-They are Key Price Levels (KPLs), generated by our proprietary AI models.
+They are Key Price Levels (KPLs), generated by our proprietary AI models using institutional volume data, historical volatility patterns, and order flow analysis.

-But what exactly are they, and how do they work?
+But what exactly are they, how are they calculated, and why do they work when subjective support/resistance lines fail?

 More Than Just Support & Resistance

 These levels represent areas where heavy institutional participation is expected.
-When price hits a KPL, it rarely goes through it like butter.
-It reacts.
+When price hits a KPL, it rarely goes through it cleanly.
+It reacts — a rejection, a consolidation, or a confirmed breakout with momentum.
+Each reaction is a tradeable event.

 How We Trade Them